debbie-herridge/bee-inkspired/README.md

 - Comment out the default database configuration.
 - Save files and make migrations.
 - Add Cloudinary URL to env.py
-- Add the cloudinary libraries to the list of installed apps.
+- Add the Cloudinary libraries to the list of installed apps.
-- Add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
+- Add the STATIC files settings - the URL, storage path, directory path, root path, media URL and default file storage path.
 - Link the file to the templates directory in Heroku.
 - Change the templates directory to TEMPLATES_DIR
-- Add Heroku to the ALLOWED_HOSTS list the format ['app_name.heroku.com', 'localhost']
+- Add Heroku to the ALLOWED_HOSTS list in the format ['app_name.heroku.com', 'localhost']

-### Create files / directories
+### Create files/directories
 - Create requirements.txt file
 - Create three directories in the main directory; media, storage and templates.
 - Create a file named "Procfile" in the main directory and add the following: web: gunicorn beeinkspired.wsgi